david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

 We recommend you read the above OpenVINO™ Overview before starting this tutorial.

+You should complete the [OpenVINO™ Get Started Guide](https://docs.openvinotoolkit.org/latest/_docs_get_started_get_started_linux.html) before proceeding with this document.

 <br>

 NOTE: When using OpenVINO™ from the command line, you must setup your environment whenever you change users or launch a new terminal.